► First vacuum cleaners, now electric cars!

 ► Launches 2021, battery tech from Sakti3

-News of Dyson’s EV originally leaked in the Government’s National Infrastructure Delivery Plan 2016-2021 which stated: ‘Dyson [is] to develop a new battery electric vehicle at their headquarters in Malmesbury, Wiltshire… This will secure £174 million of investment in the area, creating over 500 jobs, mostly in engineering.’
+Whispers of Dyson’s EV first appeated in the Government’s National Infrastructure Delivery Plan 2016-2021 which stated: ‘Dyson [is] to develop a new battery electric vehicle at their headquarters in Malmesbury, Wiltshire… This will secure £174 million of investment in the area, creating over 500 jobs, mostly in engineering.’

 The revelation was quickly redacted in favour of: ‘The government is providing a grant up to £16m to Dyson to support research and development for battery technology at their site in Malmesbury.’
 So how far along is Dyson in its EV plans, and what should we expect from its electric car?
 Keep reading for everything we know about the forthcoming Dyson EV.

 The Dyson EV team is based Hullavington in Wiltshire, away from the company's main HQ in Malmesbury.
-The electric cars could be built in the UK, Singapore, Malaysia or China, according to Dyson, which also announced earnings of £801 million in 2017.
+It considered building electric cars in the UK, Singapore, Malaysia or China, according to Dyson, which also announced earnings of £801 million in 2017.
 That's up 27% on the previous year's earnings.

 Earlier in 2018, the company also revealed plans for a new 10-mile test track at its HQ in Hullavington.
 The new circuit will be built alongside two renovated 1938 hangars on the 517-acre site and should bring Dyson’s total investment on its electric car project to a cool £200m.